 Zoos claim to want to protect species from extinction, which sounds like a noble goal, but zoo officials usually favor exotic or popular animals—who draw crowds and publicity—rather than threatened or endangered local wildlife.
 The Chinese government, for example, “rents” pandas to zoos worldwide for fees of more than $1 million per year, but some question whether the profits are being directed toward panda-conservation efforts at all.13 Most animals housed in zoos are not endangered, and those who are will likely never be released into natural habitats.

 The purpose of most zoos’ research is to find ways to breed and maintain more animals in captivity.
 If zoos ceased to exist, so would the “need” for most of their research.

 Born Free, Sold Out

 Zoos continue to capture animals from the wild to put them on public display.
-In 2003, the San Diego Wild Animal Park and Lowry Park Zoo captured 11 African elephants, a species designated as threatened, from their natural habitats in Swaziland.
-Experts, scientists, and researchers who study elephants in the wild strongly opposed the capture, stating, “Taking elephants from the wild is not only traumatic for them, it is also detrimental to their health. … [W]e believe the time has come to consider them as sentient beings and not as so much money on the hoof to be captured and sold and displayed for our own use.”14
+In 2016, the US Fish and Wildlife Service approved the capture and transfer of 18 African elephants, a species designated as threatened, from their natural habitats in Swaziland to zoos in Kansas, Nebraska and Texas.14 Experts, scientists, and researchers who study elephants in the wild strongly opposed a similar capture in 2003, stating, “Taking elephants from the wild is not only traumatic for them, it is also detrimental to their health. … [W]e believe the time has come to consider them as sentient beings and not as so much money on the hoof to be captured and sold and displayed for our own use.”15

 Zoos are also pressuring the federal government to weaken the Endangered Species Act to make it easier for them to capture and import animals.